 The model aims at being simple and general without losing a historical perspective.
 Thus, it assumes a closed economy, competition, and the existence of only two economic agents: capitalists and workers.
 The state is present in the model not as an economic agent collecting taxes and providing economic transferences, but only defining the institutions required for markets to operate and the profit rate to be assured at a satisfying level.
 Given the existence of three types of technological progress (capital using or mechanization, neutral, and capital saving), I show how - in the process of economic growth or increase of labor productivity - the profit rate, the wage rate, and the functional distribution of income between profits and wages vary in relation to these three types of technical progress, which are defined by the technical composition of capital or output-capital relation.
-In the model, technological progress is defined by the increase of labor productivity (which corresponds to the increase of income per capita, if one assumes as constant the active/inactive labor force relation).
-Technological progress will be capital-using if the increase in labor productivity entails the reduction of the output-capital ratio.
+In the model, technological progress will be capital-using if the increase in labor productivity entails the reduction of the output-capital ratio.
 It will be neutral, if economic growth takes place with a constant output-capital ratio; and it will be capital-saving if this ratio increases.

 Marx's theory on the falling tendency of the rate of profit hypothesis is only valid if and while the capital-using technological progress was dominant.
 If technological progress is assumed to be neutral, the profit rate will remain constant, while the wage rate will increase according to the growth of labor productivity.
 In the moment that capital-saving technology becomes dominant the wage-rate could increase more than the productivity rate, while the profit rate would remain constant.
 The assumption of a constant rate of profit is based on two other assumptions besides the fact that mechanization is dominant just in the early periods of capitalist development: that there is no alternative form of economic organization to capitalism, and that capital accumulation and growth depend on a satisfying profit rate.
 Thus, the profit rate plays a central role in the model.
 Whenever appear a tendency to the fall of the rate of profit (as it happen between the late 1960s and the 1980s), the economic and political system reacts in order to restore it.